 Connecticut Assault Lawyer

-The crime casts a wide net over physical confrontations in Connecticut domestic violence arrests, and can cause many personal and professional problems making it important a Connecticut assault lawyer is contacted as soon as possible.
+The crime casts a wide net over physical confrontations in domestic violence cases and can cause many personal and professional problems making it important a Connecticut assault lawyer is contacted as soon as possible.

 Assault charges can range in degrees from first to third.
 Assault in the First Degree is the most serious of the three charges, but not frequently charged in domestic violence arrests.
 This charge carries up to 20 years imprisonment, with a five-year mandatory minimum if they are accused of using a deadly weapon.